tolo/InterfaCSS/README.markdown

 `imageView`, `contentView`, `backgroundView`, `selectedBackgroundView`, `multipleSelectionBackgroundView`, `titleLabel`, `textLabel`, `detailTextLabel`, `inputView`, `inputAccessoryView`, `tableHeaderView`, `tableFooterView` and `backgroundView`.
 * Support properties that are bound to a certain `UIControlState` (for instance): `titleColor(highlighted): red;`
+* Support for locking a property to its current value (through the `current` keyword / value).

 Furthermore, InterfaCSS also supports some Sass/Less-like features: